vladutilie/euplatesc/README.md

 The EuPlătesc Node Library provides access to the entire EuPlătesc API from applications written in server-side JavaScript.

-**IMPORTANT**: For using this package, you have to ask and apply for an account on [EuPlătesc](https://euplatesc.ro) website.
-After you will sign a contract with EuPlătesc, you will receive credentials for accessing the API.
+**IMPORTANT**: To use this package, you need to ask and apply for an account on the [EuPlătesc](https://euplatesc.ro) website.
+After signing a contract with EuPlătesc, you will receive credentials for accessing the API.

 # Table of Contents